Residential Real Estate

 • Central New Jersey’s trend in 2019 shows an increase in home sales, but price increases only in houses clustered in < $400,000 market where the first-time buyers and Millennials are focused.

-• Prices in the >$400K to $600K market have increased slightly as we have seen additional new inventory in this range.
+• Prices in the >$400K to $600K market have increased a bit as we have seen additional new inventory in this range.
+We also saw increased sales in this range.

 • The over $600K market is challenged price-wise depending on the location and the higher the price-point.